sdclibbery/pi-monitor/README.md

 x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page
 * Status page
- * Rename page to trade; split up and tidy
+ x Rename page to trade; split up and tidy
  * Use js instead of form submission for cancel/make order
  * Have 'are you sure' alert on cancelling orders
- * Why do you have to stop+refresh after submitting an order?
  * Error reporting for failed orders
  * ?
 Leave price blank when ordering to pick next closest price automatically !?
 Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py